How To Add Charts And Graphs To WordPress

 Once the plugin has been activated, click on Library …

-You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in the dashboard menu …
+You can get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in the main menu …

-To add a chart or graph to the plugin’s library, click on Add New …
+To add a graph or chart to the plugin’s library, click on Add New …

 Select the type of graph or chart you would like to create and click on the ‘Next’ button …